Kookype400/8-Bit-CPU/README.md

 # 8-Bit-CPU
-Implementation of a very rudimentary 8 Bit CPU
+Implementation of a very rudimentary 8 Bit CPU, loosely based on the design for LC-3

 # Description